-Money is not the goal
+Money is not the goal.

 Have a Goal

-I’m not saying that I wouldn’t want to be rich (who wouldn’t?!) but that is not my goal.
+I’m not saying that I wouldn’t want to be rich (who wouldn’t?!), but that is not my goal.
 I am trying to make life choices that will get me to my goals.
-Those goals include: A level of Financial Security that will enable me to live the life I want to lead.
+Those goals include a level of financial security that will enable me to live the life I want to lead.

 Optimizing my Finances to Optimize my Life

 That is why I spend so much time optimizing my finances and trying to teach others as well.
 The unavoidable reality of life is that the things we need and want to do require money.
 Having a good life necessitates reducing the stress caused by poverty, debt, and living paycheck-to-paycheck.
 I can’t help myself or others without money.
-I can’t do the things I need to do if I can’t provide a stable living environment for my family.
+I can’t do what I need to do if I can’t provide a stable living environment for my family.

 Doing GoodOptimizing finances and saving as much as you can to DO GOOD in the world is, in my opinion, an extremely admirable goal.
 Click To Tweet Of course, there is a balance that is hard to maintain.
 I struggle with this often.
-That is why I often have to remind myself of the goal and I occasionally have to take breaks from frugality.
+That is why I often have to remind myself of the goal, and I occasionally have to take breaks from frugality.
 The goal is not the money.
 The goal is my life.
-If that means sacrificing some small things so that I can do big things than so be it!
+If I have to sacrifice some small things so that I can do big things, then so be it!
 Click To Tweet

 Of course, I wouldn’t mind making more money to be able to make all these things a little easier.
-My budget is pretty tight right now and I wouldn’t mind a little breathing room.
+My budget is pretty tight right now, and I wouldn’t mind a little breathing room.
 I have to work on making things easier for me while not giving up on other things.
-Its a tight balancing act.
+It’s a tight balancing act.
 Of course, this blog can always make some money (hint, hint… feel free to click on any of my affiliate links).

 What about you?
 Why are you concerned with your finances?
 Are you trying to build wealth?
 Are you engaged in the same balancing act as I am?
 I’d love to hear from you!